Art-of-WiFi/UniFi-API-client/README.md

   - PHP 5.5.0 or higher
   - PHP json and PHP cURL modules
   - tested on Apache 2.4 with PHP 5.6.1 and cURL 7.42.1 and with PHP 7.4.9 and cURL 7.68.0
-- direct network connectivity between this server and the host and port (normally TCP port 8443 or port 443 for UniFi OS) where the UniFi Controller is running
+- direct network connectivity between this server and the host and port (usually TCP port 8443 or port 443 for UniFi OS) where the UniFi Controller is running
-- you must use **accounts with local access**, not pure UniFi Cloud accounts, to access the UniFi Controller API through this class
+- you must use **accounts with local access**, not UniFi Cloud accounts, to access the UniFi Controller API through this class

 ## UniFi OS Support

+Support for UniFi OS-based controllers has been added as of version 1.1.47:
+- UniFi Dream Router (UDR)
+- UniFi Dream Machine (UDM)
+- UniFi Dream Machine Pro (UDM PRO)
+- Cloud Key Gen2 (UCK G2), firmware version 2.0.24 or higher
-Support for UniFi OS-based controllers (UniFi Dream Router, UniFi Dream Machine, UniFi Dream Machine Pro or Cloud Key Gen2/Cloud Key Gen2 Plus with firmware version 2.0.24 or higher) has been added as of version 1.1.47.
-The class automatically detects UniFi OS devices and adjusts URLs and several functions/methods accordingly.
-If your own code implements strict validation of the URL that is passed to the constructor, please adapt your logic to allow URLs without a port suffix or with port 443 when dealing with a UniFi OS-based controller.
+- Cloud Key Gen2 Plus (UCK G2 Plus), firmware version 2.0.24 or higher

+The class automatically detects UniFi OS-based controllers and adjusts URLs and several functions/methods accordingly.
+If your own code implements strict validation of the URL that is passed to the constructor, please adapt your logic to allow URLs without a port suffix or with port 443 when working with a UniFi OS-based controller.

 Please test all methods you plan on using thoroughly before using the API Client with UniFi OS devices in a production environment.